 Can the taxonomy go further than the term ‘Saccharomyces boulardii’?

-When it comes to the nomenclature of a probiotic, the name of the strain is regarded as the most salient information for trade and consumers.
+When it comes to the nomenclature of a probiotic Wren Laboratories Ltd regards the name of the strain as the most salient information for trade and consumers.
 This is because, even within a single species, there can be large variations between different strains of probiotics in terms of their physical properties.
-As explored in the previous section, in Saccharomyces boulardii, the term ‘boulardii’ indicates the strain, and therefore the most specific part of the name.
+Wren Labs Ltd has always had a strong ethos of transparency with the end consumer; informing the consumer as much as possible with regards to the nature of the ingredients in each product.
+With regards to nomenclature and classification of microorganisms in the OptiBac Probiotics range, the strain name of each microorganism is always listed, on all packs and marketing materials.
+This is more detailed than the majority of other probiotics on the market, where simply the genus and species name are listed, and not the name of the strain.8 As explored in the previous section, in Saccharomyces boulardii, the term ‘boulardii’ indicates the strain, and therefore the most specific part of the name.

 Occasionally additional letters and numbers appear after the strain name, for example S. boulardii MTCC 5375; in this case ‘MTCC 5375’ is the reference number for the microbiology bank in which the strain is deposited.
 It is not necessary to include the bank reference name on the packaging of this product, as it does not provide the consumer with any additional information on the qualities and characteristics of the product.
-Very few, if any, other companies seem to include the bank reference number on packaging or any consumer-facing materials.
+Similarly, Wren Laboratories Ltd does not include the bank reference number on any other microorganisms in the range, and very few, if any, other companies seem to include the bank reference number on packaging or any consumer-facing materials.

-Another type of classification which can follow the strain name is the name given to a particular microorganism by a manufacturer.
-For example the S. boulardii used by Wren Laboratories Ltd is sometimes called ‘Unique 28’.
-Again, this additional information is deemed insignificant (and unnecessary for the consumer) in terms of identity and characteristics of the microorganism; it simply denotes the laboratory from which this microorganism originates.
+Another type of classification which can follow the strain name is the name given to a particular microorganism by a manufacturer eg. ‘Unique 28’.
+Again, we deem this additional information insignificant (and unnecessary for the consumer) in terms of identity and characteristics of the microorganism; it simply denotes the laboratory from which this microorganism originates.

 It is fairly common to find S. boulardii with different bank reference numbers or manufacturing names on the market.
+For example,the one used by Wren Laboratories Ltd is S. boulardii CNCM I-1079, supplied by Institut Rosell Lallemand.
 The first S. boulardii to ever be isolated has the reference number Hansen CBS 5926, and is supplied by Biocodex.
-Other high quality S. boulardii microorganisms since then have shown a high level of similarity if not complete similarity to this original isolate, using both laboratory techniques to sequence the genome9 and clinical trials to indicate mechanism of actions in the body.
-Clinically, S. boulardii from Unique Biotech Ltd has been shown to give very similar outcomes to the trials conducted using the named Biocodex S. boulardii10.
-This clinical trial involved patients with acute diarrhoea, and measured outcomes such as duration of diarrhoea, frequency of defaecation, abdominal pain and consistency of stool.
-There are over 80 clinical trials on S. boulardii, in most cases it has seemingly been sourced from the Biocodex laboratories.
-More than 15 of these trials investigate acute diarrhoea, measuring the same parameters to that in the Unique 28 trial, and give very similar outcomes.11,12,13,14,15,16,17,18,19,20,21,22,23,24,25 This provides further assurance that at the genomic, molecular and clinical level, we are dealing with the same microorganism strain.
+Other high quality S. boulardii microorganisms, including the type used by Wren Laboratories Ltd, since then have shown a high level of similarity if not complete similarity to this original isolate, using both laboratory techniques to sequence the genome and clinical trials to indicate mechanism of actions in the body.

-Also note that occurrences of Saccharomyces boulardii lyo refer to the lyophilisation of the probiotic and are not refering to a specific strain.
+Also note that occurrences of Saccharomyces boulardii lyo refer to the lyophilisation of the probiotic and are not referring to a specific strain.